Port of Boston: Non-Massport facilities

 The Port of Boston has facilities dedicated to bulk cargo, petroleum, and LNG shipment and storage.
 These are primarily located on the Mystic River, notably along the city of Everett waterfront as well as the Chelsea River area of East Boston, Chelsea, and Revere.
 The Chelsea River depots also contain facilities handling jet fuel for Logan International Airport.
-The Deer Island Waste Water Treatment Plant, whose 150 ft egg-shaped sludge digesters are major landmarks, ships treated sludge across the harbor by barge for further processing into fertilizer.
+The Deer Island Waste Water Treatment Plant, whose 150 ft egg-shaped sludge digesters are major landmarks, sends treated sludge across the harbor via a tunnel for further processing into fertilizer.

 The US Coast Guard has a base in Boston, and the sail frigate USS Constitution ("Old Ironsides") is berthed at the former Charlestown Navy Yard, now part of the Boston National Historical Park.
 The park is also home to the USS Cassin Young, a World War II-era Fletcher-class destroyer and now a museum ship.
 The park's Drydock Number 1 was completed in 1833 and first used by the Constitution.
 It is now used to overhaul historic ships, including Constitution in 1992 and Cassin Young in 2007.
 Two other pre-World War II-era dry docks in the harbor are still operational (as of 2014), including Dry Dock Number 3 — one of the largest dry docks on the U.S. East Coast — which regularly repairs ships for the Military Sealift Command.
 These are located at the former South Boston Naval Annex.

-MBTA Boat, water taxis, and private ferries and small cruise boats also use docks at Rowes Wharf, Long Wharf, Boston Navy Yard, Logan International Airport, Hewitt's Cove in Hingham, Pemberton Point in Hull, and the Fore River Shipyard in Quincy, and a number of small docks at destinations around the harbor.
+MBTA ferry, water taxis, and private ferries and small cruise boats also use docks at Rowes Wharf, Central Wharf, Long Wharf, Boston Navy Yard, Logan International Airport, Hewitt's Cove in Hingham, Pemberton Point in Hull, and the Fore River Shipyard in Quincy, and a number of small docks at destinations around the harbor.
 The Boston Harborwalk provides public access to much of the harbor's edge.